Anvika-anvika/-Anvika-/README.md

 # Hello everyone!!
-- This is Anvika who is currently pursuing Enginnering.
+- This is Anvika.

 -I am currently working on python
--qurious to know about the technology
+-Qurious to know about the technology
--working on web developing!!
+-Working on web developing!!

-"MANY MORE TO GO"
+"AND MANY MORE TO GO"